alexander-rusiecki/notes/README.md

 # Notes

-## A fullstack CRUD application with passwordless authentication
+## A fullstack CRUD application with one time password (OTP) authentication

 ## Tech stack: